A lot of old-school SEO discussion was spent on meta descriptions – length, content, use of keywords, and more.

-By having a static description, the search result snippet is less likely to contain the keywords that the searcher used – and thereby risk being less relevant than the Google-generated snippet.
+By having a static description, the search result snippet is less likely to contain the keywords that the searcher used.
+This risks being less relevant than the Google-generated snippet.

 Not All Pages Matter Equally for SEO

-It is a waste of time to manually – and often programmatically – maintain meta descriptions on webpages that have no potential to rank for keywords that could drive significant traffic.
+It is a waste of time to manually – or even programmatically – maintain meta descriptions on webpages that have no potential to rank.

-Don’t let your consultant or toolset fool you, it is not critical to have a meta description on every page, or even close to every page.
+Don’t let your consultant or toolset fool you; you don’t need a meta description on every page, or even close to every page.

 When auditing your site for meta descriptions, differentiate between those pages that do and don’t need them and only maintain those that are necessary.